-ASEQ-EHAQ is contacted regularly by people who suffer from EMS.
-Similar symptoms are reported by people of all ages from Quebec, and from across Canada, on exposure to electrical and magnetic fields.
+ASEQ-EHAQ is contacted regularly by people who suffer from electromagnetic hypersensitivity (EHS).
+Similar symptoms are reported by people of all ages from Quebec, and from across Canada, on exposure to electromagnetic fields (EMF).

 The stories reported to us have common themes.
-For instance, it is a common occurrence that s are sent for psychiatric evaluation and counseling because most doctors do not understand the condition.
-This course of action does not resolve the condition and often leads to a lack of self esteem and a feeling of helplessness and hopelessness for the .
-Medications are sometimes prescribed, which may dull the , but the physical problems persist on exposure to electrical and magnetic fields.
+For instance, it is a common occurrence that sufferers are sent for psychiatric evaluation and counseling because most doctors do not understand the condition.
+This course of action does not resolve the condition and often leads to a lack of self-esteem and a feeling of helplessness and hopelessness for the afflicted persons.
+Medications are sometimes prescribed, which may somewhat dull the symptoms, but the physical problems persist on exposure to electromagnetic fields.

 Life takes on a downward spiral as the sufferer becomes ostracized from society – unable to work, visit places and carry out the activities that they loved doing, or maintain meaningful relationships with family and friends.

-Dr. Olle Johansson, Associate Professor, Karolinska Institutet, Department of Neuroscience, Experimental Dermatology Unit, Stockhold, Sweden, states that ‘In Sweden, electro hypersensitivity (EMS) is an officially fully recognized functional impairment (i.e., it is not regarded as a disease).’
-According to Dr. Johansson, out of a population of nine million, between 230,000 and 290,000 Swedes report a variety of symptoms when ‘in contact with electromagnetic field (EMF) sources.’
+As early as 2006, Dr. Olle Johansson, Associate Professor, Karolinska Institute, Department of Neuroscience, Experimental Dermatology Unit, Stockhold, Sweden, stated that : “In Sweden, electromagnetic hypersensitivity (EMS now EHS) is an officially fully recognized functional impairment (i.e., it is not regarded as a disease).”
+According to Dr. Johansson, out of a population, at the time, of nine million, between 230,000 and 290,000 Swedes reported a variety of symptoms when ‘in contact’ with electromagnetic field (EMF) sources.

-‘In Sweden, impairments are viewed from the point of the environment.
-No human being is in itself impaired, there are instead shortcomings in the environment that cause the impairment (as the lack of ramps for the person in a wheelchair, or rooms not electro sanitized for the person with electro hypersensitivity).
-This environment-related impairment view, furthermore, means that even though one does not have a scientifically based complete explanation for the impairment electro hypersensitivity, and in contrast to disagreements in the scientific society, the person with electro hypersensitivity shall always be met in a respectful way and with all necessary support with the goal to eliminate the impairment.
-This implies that the person with electro hypersensitivity shall have the opportunity to live and work in an electro sanitized environment.’
+“In Sweden, impairments are viewed from the point of the environment.
+No human being is in itself impaired, there are instead shortcomings in the environment that cause the impairment (as the lack of ramps for the person in a wheelchair, or rooms not electro sanitized for the person with electromagnetic hypersensitivity).
+This environment-related impairment view, furthermore, means that (…) the person with electromagnetic hypersensitivity shall always be met in a respectful way and with all necessary support with the goal to eliminate the impairment.
+This implies that the person with electromagnetic hypersensitivity shall have the opportunity to live and work in an electro sanitized environment.”

-From his letter it is evident that Swedish citizens suffering in this manner are accommodated, supported and respected.
-To read Dr. Johansson’s letter, please click here.
+From this medical standpoint, it is to be expected that Swedish citizens suffering in this manner are accommodated, supported and respected.

 What are Electromagnetic Fields?

-Electromagnetic fields, a combination of electrical and magnetic fields, are not visible.
+Electromagnetic fields (EMF), a combination of electrical and magnetic fields, are not visible.
 Electrical fields are the result of a difference in electrical potential (this can result in electrical shocks), while magnetic fields are associated with moving charges (i.e. an electrical current).
-They are envisioned as lines of force associated with electrical devices, appliances, electrical wiring, wifi emitters, cellular and cordless phones, power lines, etc.
+They are envisioned as lines of force associated with electrical installations/equipment and wireless technology.

-Our website carries information from various sources on EMF sensitivity/electrohypersensitivity.
-We have included links, books, videos, articles and solutions for affected individuals.
+Our website carries information from various sources on electromagnetic hypersensitivity (EHS).
+We have included, first and foremost, solutions for affected individuals, but also references and resources – links, articles, books and videos.
 Often, people who suffer from this condition cannot sit in front of a computer without getting ill and sometimes disabled.
-If you know of someone with this condition, please refer them to the website or print out information that they can read and/or, have them contact us for help.
+If you know of someone with this condition, please refer them to our website or print out information that they can read, and/or have them contact us for help.